 3. Make sure your passport will be valid for 6 months

-4. Get a health check & required vaccinations
+5. Get a health check as well as required vaccinations & medications

-Please fill in the Traveller Details Form for each person in your booking and send it back to us and your local Tour Operator as soon as possible prior to the start of your Tour.
+Please login to your booking dashboard to share your personal and trip-related details for each person in your booking as soon as possible prior to the start of your Tour.
 This allows your local Operator to prepare your Tour (including your arrival and departure arrangements; as well as any dietary, medical or other requirements they should be a aware of), and to ensure that we have all your details for emergencies.

 It is never too soon to start your training.

 Organizing your gear can be a very time-consuming process.
 It is best to review our recommended packing list and start thinking about how to organize any missing items as soon as you've booked your climb.
-Most gear can be rented locally, which is a cost-effective and environmentally friendlier alternative to buying new gear.
+Most gear can be rented locally in Tanzania (except for cross-over climbs starting in Nairobi), which is a cost-effective and environmentally friendlier alternative to buying new gear.
 Please check with us for a full list of items available locally.

 9. Understand how to minimize the risks of altitude sickness